Welcome to Cafcass

 What is going to happen after you confirm your details until your first hearing

-You will receive a Welcome Letter from Cafcass that tells you when and at what time your telephone interview will take place.
+You should have received your Welcome Letter from Cafcass that tells you when and at what time your telephone interview will take place.

 - The interview will be an opportunity to speak to your allocated Family Court Adviser about any safeguarding issues in your case.

-- It’s important you make a note of this is – so you don’t forget!
+- It’s important you make a note of this, so you don’t forget.
+You will also receive a text message reminder on the day of your telephone interview.

 - This call usually lasts 30 minutes – and it’s really important you speak to us, so we can give the best picture of what’s happening to the court.